from small one page howto to huge articles all in one place

 DESCRIPTION

-Pass a pointer to a zero terminated string as parameter.
-It will be used to set a cookie in the HTTP request.
+Pass a pointer to a null-terminated string as parameter.
+It is used to set one or more cookies in the HTTP request.
 The format of the string should be NAME=CONTENTS, where NAME is the cookie name and CONTENTS is what the cookie should contain.

-If you need to set multiple cookies, set them all using a single option concatenated like this: "name1=content1; name2=content2;" etc.
+To set multiple cookies, set them all using a single option concatenated like this: "name1=content1; name2=content2;" etc. libcurl does not syntax check the data but assumes the application gives it what it needs to send.

-The cookies set by this option are separate from the internal cookie storage held by the cookie engine and will not be modified by it.
-If you enable the cookie engine and either you've imported a cookie of the same name (e.g. 'foo') or the server has set one, it will have no effect on the cookies you set here.
-A request to the server will send both the 'foo' held by the cookie engine and the 'foo' held by this option.
+The cookies set by this option are separate from the internal cookie storage held by the cookie engine and they are not be modified by it.
+If you enable the cookie engine and either you have imported a cookie of the same name (e.g. aqfooaq) or the server has set one, it has no effect on the cookies you set here.
+A request to the server sends both the aqfooaq held by the cookie engine and the aqfooaq held by this option.
 To set a cookie that is instead held by the cookie engine and can be modified by the server use CURLOPT_COOKIELIST(3).

 The application does not have to keep the string around after setting this option.